-Mr. Gorski requested that the new bridge replacement be aligned approximately at the existing centerline of the current bridge.
-Mr. Rood confirmed that we will align the new bridge replacement to match the existing centreline of the driveway.
-Mr. Rood explained that the bridge may need to be shifted slightly to allow for the extra top width requested by Mr. Gorski or for any extra length needed for the sloped quarried limestone option, if chosen.
+Mr. Quick and Mr. Defour requested that the new bridge replacements be aligned approximately at the existing centerline of the current bridges.
+Mr. Snelgrove confirmed that we will try to realign the new bridge replacements to match the existing centreline of the driveways.
+Mr. Snelgrove explained that the bridges may need to be shifted slightly to allow for the extra top width requested by Mr. Defour or for any extra length needed for the sloped quarried limestone option, if chosen.